JuliaRoadmap/DoctreePages.jl/docs/en/usage.md

 # Usage
 !!! note
-	English documentation may be slower or more lack-in-detail than Chinese documentation, translation prs welcome.
+	The implement of English documentation may be slower, and it may lack in detail compared with the Chinese documentation.
+Translation pull-requests are welcomed.

 ## Sample
-The setting configuration in this repo is a good example, you can implement yours according to the format.
+The setting configuration in this repo is a good example, you can implement yours according to the format. [^1]

 ## Generate with Parameter
 One method of the `generate` function allows three parameters: